 The temporal view date (TVD) is a property of the map layer in ArcMap.
 In order to set the TVD, browse to the ALRS tab on the Layer Properties dialog box.
 You can choose to apply the current system date and time or use the interactive date picker to choose a specific TVD.
 By default, the current system date and time are automatically applied to the layer after it is added to the map.

 Viewing and analyzing temporal events

 By setting the TVD for events to different dates, you can easily visualize how events have changed over time.
-All events have From and To dates associated with them.
-ArcGIS Roads and Highways manages these dates for you when LRS Networks are updated.
-When you set the TVD for both routes and events, you can view the routes at a specific date and time.
-You can also add LRS networks and event layers to your map multiple times to provide multiple date and time representations.
-Use this technique to visualize changes in time, such as the change in the frequency of crashes when pavement conditions improve or degrade.
+All events have from and to dates associated with them.
+Esri Roads and Highways manages these dates for you when LRS Networks are updated.
+When you set the TVD for both routes and events, you can view the highway at a specific date and time.
+You can also add LRS Networks and event layers to your map multiple times to provide multiple date/time representations.
+Thus, it would be easy to visualize the change in the frequency of crashes when pavement conditions improve or degrade.

 Editing temporal routes